Integralist/integralist.co.uk/content/posts/remote-working.md

 I also don't drink coffee or 'normal' tea.
 I'm primarily a drinker of water, peppermint tea, and if I need caffeine I'll drink a pot of [Guayusa](https://theguayusa.co/) green tea (which has more caffeine than coffee but is much healthier for you).

+> [!NOTE]
-> Note: if you're able to, try and do some exercise as well!
+> if you're able to, try and do some exercise as well!
 A sedentary lifestyle is not good for us.
 If you can't get to a gym or aren't motivated to do exercise then don't kick yourself about it.
 But do get up and out of your chair for a walk every once in a while.
 Fresh air really does make a world of difference.

 The key thing is to be 'active' and to have space to think about _other_ things that aren't work related as this will actually help your subconscious to really kick-in behind the scenes and process conversations and other things going on at work.